Why Was Roger Stone Not Mentioned In Barr’s Mueller Report Summary? Alleged ‘Coordination’ Likely In Report

 But in January, Mueller indicted 66-year-old Roger Stone — a longtime associate and mentor of Trump – for lying about his own communications regarding the hacked emails and Wikileaks.
 The full indictment is posted online by The Department of Justice.

-In the indictment, as well as in sworn testimony by former Trump lawyer Michael Cohen posted online by Politico, Stone’s effort to learn and coordinate timing of the Wikileaks email dumps have been described in detail.
+In the indictment, as well as in sworn testimony by former Trump lawyer Michael Cohen posted online by Politico, Stone’s effort to learn and coordinate the timing of the WikiLeaks email dumps have been described in detail.

 The fact that Barr does not mention Stone in his sketchy overview of the still-secret Mueller Report, indicates that Barr made a deliberate effort to “minimize the complicity of Trump’s flunkies,” according to Marcy Wheeler, an independent national security journalist who is an expert on the Mueller investigation and the Trump-Russia case, writing on her Empty Wheel site.